anthonydiazz/Server2022/README.md

-# IT Infrastructure : Windows 2022 Domain Setup
+# Windowss Server 2022 - Core Infrastructure Setup
-This lab project demonstrates the end-to-end setup of a virtualized IT infrastructure using Windows Server 2022 in VirtualBox.
-The project simulates a real-world enterprise environment by implementing domain services, DHCP, remote access, and user management through a Helpdesk structure
+This section covers the foundational setup of a virtualized Windows Server 2022 environment using VirtualBox.
+The goal is to prepare the server to function as a domain controller, DHCP server, and router, providing core services for a local domain.

-The environment consists of:

-- A Windows Server 2022 VM acting as a domain controller, DHCP server, and router

-- Two Organizational Units (IT and Finance)

-- Two domain users (Helpdesk and Bruce Wayne)

-- Two Windows 10 client machines joined to the domain
+By the end of this part, the server will:
+- Be installed and configured with two network adapters (NAT + Internal Network)

-- Use of RSAT tools for remote helpdesk operations and GPO enforcement
+- Use a static IP for LAN communication

+- Run Active Directory Domain Services (AD DS) for domain creation

+- Offer IP addresses to internal machines via DHCP

+- Route internal clients to the internet using Remote Access Services (RAS)

+- This lab simulates a typical small office domain controller environment, ready for client integration and user management.

 ##  Part 1: Setting up the Windows Server 2022 VM